wenjunlye/jekyll-now/portfolio/telegram-bot.md

 permalink: /portfolio/telegram-bot/
 ---

+The messaging app Telegram has a Bot API and platform for third-party developers to create bots, which are Telegram accounts operated by software.
 One of the main projects that I'm working on now is the Telegram Bot for my class.
-The messaging app Telegram has a Bot API and platform for third-party developers to create bots.
-Bots are Telegram accounts operated by software.

 The bot can be accessed [here](https://telegram.me/threeoheight_bot).